Arabic Words Used in Everyday Spanish: History, Meaning, and Common Examples

 Similarly, "Alacran," used to describe certain types of scorpions, originates from the Arabic "al-'aqrab."
 Another example is "Boar," referring to a wild pig, which comes from the Arabic "gabalí."
 Even the pesky cockroach owes its name to Arabic roots, with "kukaraca".
 Lastly, the graceful gazelle, a type of African deer, has its English name derived from the Arabic "ghazal".

-Objects with Arabic Origins
+Everyday Objects in Spanish With Arabic Origins

 Many common objects in Spanish derive their names from Hispanic Arabic, largely due to the influence of Muslim culture during the occupation of the Iberian Peninsula.
 This period witnessed the introduction of advanced technologies and scientific knowledge, leading to the adoption of Arabic names for various objects that already existed or were introduced to the region.